 - Reducing manure emissions through better management of manure

-- Revegetating 13% on average of cleared land for carbon sequestration.
+- Revegetating 13% on average of cleared land for carbon sequestration, or 28% for attaining sufficient drawdown to effectively balance near-term warming.
 This is an opportunity to revitalise rural and regional areas and diversify income sources for farmers.
 It would be prioritised on steep land, degraded land, land suffering from salinity or unproductive land.

 The Zero Carbon Australia Land Use report comprehensively assesses: